hetu2344/comp4350-g07/README.md

 Then the new items should be added to the order
 And the updated order should be reflected in real-time

+## Feature - 5 - Sales Analysis

+### Feature - 5a - Viewing Sales by Item

+**Description**:

+As a restaurant owner, I want to be able to see sales information over time for every item on the menu.

+* Priority: Medium
+* Time: 2 Days

+**Acceptance Criteria**:

+**Scenario**: View sales information by item

+Given that I am logged in as a restaurant owner and I am on the sales dashboard or sales report page, when I select an item from the menu, then I should be able to see the total sales for that item, including both the quantity sold and the total revenue generated.

+### Feature - 5b - Item Ranking by Sales

+**Description**:

+As a restaurant owner, I want to be able to view a ranking of all menu items based on sales, over a specified period of time.

+* Priority: Low
+* Time: 2 Days

+**Acceptance Criteria**:

+**Scenario**: View Menu Item Ranking by Sales

+Given that I am logged in as a restaurant owner and I am on the sales dashboard or item rankings page, when I select a time period (such as daily, weekly, monthly, or yearly), then I should be able to see a ranked list of all menu items based on total sales (either by revenue or quantity sold) for that period, with the top-selling items appearing at the top of the list

+### Feature - 5c - Viewing Gross Sales

+**Description**:

+As a restaurant owner, I want to be able to view the gross sales of the restaurant, by day, week, month, and year.

+* Priority: Medium
+* Time: 2 Days

+**Acceptance Criteria**:

+**Scenario**: View Gross Sales by Time Period

+Given that I am logged in as a restaurant owner and I am on the sales dashboard or sales report page, when I select a time period (such as day, week, month, or year), then I should be able to see the total gross sales for the restaurant within that selected time period, including both the total revenue and the number of transactions.

 # Technologies

 ## Block Diagram